-- ➤ Must ideally be placed beneath the waterline for optimal yield/output.

-- ▶Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump.

-- > Composed of the 12 or 24 Volt motor.

-- ➤ Must be installed in a ventilated space.

-- > A fuse holder is provided.
+- ➤ Must ideally be placed beneath the waterline for optimal yield/output. - ▶Note: If it is not possible to install the motor block beneath the waterline, it is necessary to install the optional booster pump. - ➤ Composed of the 12 or 24 Volt motor and the 120 or 230 Volt motor. - > Must be installed in a ventilated space. - > A fuse holder is provided.